hitokiri-mata/katacoda-courses/kubernetes-fundamentals/distillation/step5-single-stage-slim.md

 What we need is more control of the environment in which our applications will be developed, tested and deploy upon.
 This environmental control is called infrastructure-as-code.
 This is a major contributor to widening adoption of using containers in our industry.
 As developers of business solutions we now have more control of the stack our applications depends on.
-This increased power to control idempotency means we say less often, "Not sure what your problem is, works on my machine."
+This increased power to control [idempotency](https://en.wikipedia.org/wiki/Idempotence) means we say less often, "Not sure what your problem is, works on my machine."

-In the previous step we ran the ListDir app on some underlying operating system and Java runtime engine provided by this Katacoda instance.
-Let's instead define our own [idempotent](https://en.wikipedia.org/wiki/Idempotence) machine stack.
+In the previous step, we ran the ListDir app on some underlying operating system and Java runtime engine provided by this Katacoda instance.
+Let's instead define our own idempotent machine stack.
 In the same source directory there is a packaging directory with a Dockerfile.

 `cat packaging/Dockerfile-single-stage-slim`{{execute}}

 Notice the Dockerfile specifies the exact version of Linux and the JRE we wish to use.
 Once those have been defined our application is also added into the container.
-Let's build a container using this definition.
+Let's build a container image using this definition.

 `docker build \
 -f packaging/Dockerfile-single-stage-slim \